-NOTE: despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance for the course.
-In other words, it’s 100% free to apply.
-The full course fee will be due up front to register, prior to attending the course.
+NOTE: Despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance.
+There is no fee to apply to advanced-level courses.

 Please note that the final refund deadline for any advanced course is one week prior to its start date.
 While waiting for permission to enroll, you may enroll in a second Writers’ Program course of your choice.
 If you are subsequently granted permission to enroll in an advanced course, you may drop your second choice course and transfer into the advanced course without penalty; however you will be responsible for any difference in course fees.

 Submissions sent after the deadline may not be accepted.
 Deadlines are subject to change.
 Contact the Writers’ Program by phone at (310) 825-9415 for the most up to date information.

 If you do not receive an email confirmation saying that your submission has been received, please contact the Writers’ Program office at email@example.com or (310) 825-9415.
 The Writers’ Program is not responsible for lost submissions due to technical issues.